razziel89/mdslw/README.md

   also specified directly.
 * Insert a line break after every character that ends a sentence, but keep indents in lists and enumerations in tact.
-* Collapse all consecutive whitespace into a single space.
+* Collapse all consecutive whitespace into a single space while preserving [non-breaking spaces][wiki-nbsp].
-* Wrap single sentences that are longer than the maximum line width (80 characters by default) without splitting words, keeping indents in tact.
+* Wrap single sentences that are longer than the maximum line width (80 characters by default) without splitting words or splitting at [non-breaking spaces][wiki-nbsp] while also keeping indents in tact.

 In contrast to most other tools the author could find, `mdslw` does not parse the entire document into an internal data structure just to render it back